dharalnaik/Task-Manager-Cmd-Line/README.md

 4. The data structures for task storage is lists.

 **Things to note:**
-1. program.py is the main file for the source code of the program.
+1. "program.py" is the main file for the source code of the program.
-2. task_manager.py is the supporting file with all user-defined functions for different tasks to perform.
+2. "task_manager.py" and "task.py" is the supporting file with all user-defined functions for different tasks to perform.
-3. task_data.txt is the main text file on which different operations are performed.
+3. "task_data.txt" is the main text file on which different operations are performed.
-4. file1.txt is the supporting file from which the tasks will be loaded to the main text file- task_data.txt .
+4. "file1.txt" is the supporting file from which the tasks will be loaded to the main text file- task_data.txt .